swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 ## Effect on ABI stability

 The functions proposed here are generally small wrappers around existing functionality.
-We expect to implement them as `@_alwaysEmitIntoClient` functions, which means they would have no ABI impact.
+They are implemented as `@_alwaysEmitIntoClient` functions, which means they have no ABI impact.

 The renamed functions can reuse the existing symbol, while the deprecated functions can forward using an `@_alwaysEmitIntoClient` stub to support the functionality under its previous name.
-This means they would have no ABI impact.
+The renamings would therefore have no ABI impact.

 ## Effect on API resilience